Language

 Convert US cups to milliliters for baking and cooking.
 Essential for following international recipes with metric measurements.

-• International bakers: Using American recipes with metric tools
+• International bakers — using American recipes with metric tools

-• Students: Learning both measurement systems
+• Students — learning both measurement systems

-All calculations happen in your browser.
-No data is stored or shared.
+Privacy by design: all conversions happen in your browser.
+No data is sent to any server, and nothing is stored or tracked.

 How to Use